-Homework will be collected at the beginning of class.
+Homework will be collected at the beginning of class (except for Webwork).
 No late homework will be accepted.
 You are encouraged to discuss the homework problems with your classmates and to work together, but submitted assignments must be written up individually.
 Two lowest homework scores will be dropped.